ymendivelso/fullstack_front/README.md

 ## Running

-Open the file `http://localhost:8080/` in your browser
+Open `http://localhost:8080/` in your browser

 To create a production build: